apache/db-jdo/README.txt

 the downloaded zip.
 It includes the jars fscontext.jar and providerutil.jar.

 - JPOX
-The Reference Implementation for JDO 2.0 is JPOX.
+The Reference Implementation for JDO 2.0 is JPOX 1.1.0.
 The tck20 subproject automatically downloads the JPOX jar files via maven configuration.

 - derby